mc-17/zoom-installer/README.md

 the installation of an update package which, when paired with a command injection vulnerability, can lead to a privilege escalation

+This is only really useful if you already have execution, and want to take an opportunity to escalate.

+Zoom are fine with this as the user needs to enter a password (to update Zoom)

+Tested: Injected against 6.0.10 updating to 6.0.11 (at the time of writing, the most recent version)

 ## Background

 Zoom provides an in-app update option (`zoom` -> `check for updates...`) as well